tyleransom/DScourseS20/MachineLearning/README.md

 ## Machine learning vs. econometrics

-* **Machine Learning** is all about maximizing and out-of-sample prediction
+* **Machine Learning** is all about maximizing out-of-sample prediction
-* **Econometrics** is all about finding "consistent" parameter estimates (e.g. making sure that the estimated parameters of the model will converge to their "true" values given a large enough sample size)
+* **Econometrics** is all about finding "unbiased" and "consistent" parameter estimates (e.g. making sure that the estimated parameters of the model will converge to their "true" population values given a large enough sample size)
 * **Machine Learning** is all about finding y&#770;
 * **Econometrics** is all about finding &beta;&#770;